You have options to decrease the chances of being in a car accident if you are a senior.

 Manage Any Chronic Medical Conditions

 If you have chronic illnesses like diabetes or cardiac issues, then managing your health becomes extremely important.
 Managing your chronic condition can reduce issues with visual strength and neuropathy, which can make it difficult to drive safely.

 Keep Eye and Hearing Tests Up to Date

 Make sure to have regular hearing and vision tests to ensure that you are hearing and seeing as well as you should be.
 Things like cataracts, macular degeneration, and glaucoma can all distort your vision when you are driving.

 Limit Driving when Conditions Aren’t Conducive

 If you have a hard time seeing at night or there is inclement weather like heavy rain or snow, it is best to wait it out or ask someone for a ride.
 Although you want to be independent, you also want to be safe and ensure the safety of other drivers on the road.
 If conditions aren’t right, wait until they are (if possible).

 Consider Taking Refresher Courses

 The Department of Motor Vehicles often offers refresher courses to seniors who want to sharpen their driving skills.
-Not only will taking courses help you to improve your driving skills, it will also help you to renew your license without problem or having a fight on your hands.
+Not only will taking courses to help you to improve your driving skills, but it will also help you to renew your license without problem or having a fight on your hands.